erickbytes/divbull/divbull.com/content/blog/Stock-Positions-I-Recently-Closed.md

 added.

 I've decided that I want to hold less stocks.
-Maybe the stocks I sell will go on to become great stocks, but I can't stick with them when I believe there are better opportunities elsewhere.
+Maybe the stocks I sell will go on to become great stocks, but I can't stick with them when I believe there are better opportunities elsewhere, or others where I have higher conviction.

 My goal is to get down to around 15-20 individual stocks in my portfolio, in addition to my other funds and ETFs.
 I will be happy if I can achieve that, because keeping up with the earnings reports of 40-50 stocks is like a